-Does this mean I have Osteoporosis?
+Does this mean I have weak bones or osteoporosis?

 Osteoporosis means bones of low density (weak).
-Many people get this especially as they get older without realising until a bone breaks with a little trauma.
+Many people get this especially as they get older without realising until a bone breaks with little trauma.
 Your fracture will heal just as quickly whether you have osteoporosis or not.